-- Hourly Pricing Alerts will tell you to either reduce now or tomorrow.
+- Hourly Pricing Alerts can help you save money by telling you to shift energy use either now or tomorrow.
 You can receive alerts via email, text message, or automated phone call.
-To sign up or change your alert preferences, sign in to your My Hourly Pricing Account or email us at info@ComEdHourlyPricing.com. - An alert that tells you to save energy immediately is sent when the real-time market price of electricity is trending high. - A different alert that tells you in advance to reduce your energy usage tomorrow during specific hours can help reduce the Capacity Charge on your future energy bills.
+To sign up or change your alert preferences, sign in to your My Hourly Pricing Account or email us at info@ComEdHourlyPricing.com. - An alert that tells you to save energy immediately is sent when the real-time market price of electricity is trending high. - A different alert that tells you in advance to reduce your energy use tomorrow during specific hours can help reduce the Capacity Charge on your future energy bills.